Unique Plasticville Buildings

 If you've been in the hobby for a while, odds are that you have a "junk" plie of Plasticville parts and pieces like this.
 If you do, there are treasures hidden in it.
 All you need is an imagination, need for a specific building and some time.
+New Plasticville buildings are also ripe for customization.

-This most recent project began life as an incomplete, broken, Plasticville Hospital building that I bought at a swap meet for three dollars.
+Another recent project began life as an incomplete, broken, Plasticville Hospital building that I bought at a swap meet for three dollars.
 Warrenville's growing population needed a new place to live and I envisioned a co-op building hiding in this old hospital.

 The first step was to separate the glued sides.
 The previous owner did not use a lot of glue so a little lacquer thinner brushed on the joints loosened them right up.
 I needed to reduce the building's depth so that it would fit in the space I had available on the layout.
 I scored the pieces with a razor knife and snapped them apart at the score line.
 Note that I also ground off the various hospital signage.